 Buyers beware: How to avoid online car buying scams

-We often hear stories of people being scammed and it's not just the smart or very cunning scams that make the headlines.
+AA Motoring says it often hears stories of people being scammed and it's not just the smart or very cunning scams that make the headlines.

 A really simple scam is selling a car with outstanding finance.
 In New Zealand the finance stays with the car, not with its owner, so if you buy a vehicle with finance owing on it you'll get more than you bargained for.